renegog/motleydove.github.io/README.md

 # Rene Gannon-O'Gara
+A writer, filmmaker, and musician from Los Angeles.
+They are interested in ruptures; and romanticism.
-This is a place for links to Rene Gannon-O'Gara's work
+This is a place for links to their work.

 ## movies
 [Donut](https://vimeo.com/745910792)